-The doctoral program is 44 credit hours, which includes required clinical hours.
+The doctoral program is 44 credit hours, which includes required practicum scholarship

-- You can complete the program in two years, attending part-time.
+- You can complete this year-round, part-time program in 2+ years.

-You will meet program faculty, administrators and fellow students; obtain resources
+will meet program faculty, administrators and fellow students; obtain resources for

 Coursework (44 Credit Hours)